 - Step 4 – If a new or revised CPT Category I or Category III CPT code is required and FDA approval is pending within six months, the requestor may ask for an informal meeting with CRC leadership to discuss additional steps in the CPT approval process.
 This meeting does not establish final decisions on coding guidance but provides information on the process of the AMA CPT Editorial Panel.

 - Step 5 – If FDA approval has been granted or is imminent, the requestor may be invited to the next face-to-face meeting of the CRC (July or November) to present their information, including FDA approval, marketing materials, and literature to the entire CRC membership.
-Once the presentation has been concluded, the CRC will discuss and vote on whether the criteria have been.
+Once the presentation has been concluded, the CRC will discuss and vote on whether the criteria have been met.
 AUA Staff will then notify the requestor within two weeks of the CRC meeting of the CRC's determination.

 - Step 7 – The AUA will assist with submission of the Code Change Proposal to the American Medical Association.

 - Step 8 – AUA CPT Advisor may present or assist in presentation of the Code Change Proposal at the next meeting of the AMA CPT Editorial Panel.
-View the current AMA CPT/RUC Agenda.
+View the current AMA CPT/RUC Calendar.